Preston Stargazing & Astronomy Report

 Where are darker skies near Preston?

-The closest meaningfully darker mapped site is Upper Rawcliffe-with-Tarnacre, about 14 km north west of Preston, reaching Bortle 5.
+The closest meaningfully darker mapped site is 15 km NW, about 15 km north west of Preston, reaching Bortle 5.

 When is the sky darkest in Preston?